siddhi-244/Embellish/README.md

 -   Make sure that with **every design/ component** should be added to a separate folder.
 -   Every **folder** should have its own `README.md` file **where instructions** to setup environment should be there and a **demo video** in the form of a gif should be added.
 Refer to the [README Template](README_TEMPLATE.md) to make the README for the component you add.
 -   Always **update the table of contents** in the parent folder where the new **component** is added.
--   Whether you are adding an animation or a design component or any other code, make sure to include all the **additional scripts and CDN's** within the **file/ folder itself and with addequate documentation** as required.
+-   Whether you are adding an animation or a design component or any other code, make sure to include all the **additional scripts and CDN's** within the **file/folder itself and with addequate documentation** as required.
 The code must be extremely simple to understand such that it is ready for **immediate use in some project.**
 -   Make sure to follow the **[Code of Conduct](https://github.com/siddhi-244/Embellish/blob/a6e11d92ee995e63fef0df6bb49f3f4bfe2f661f/CODE_OF_CONDUCT.md)** and be **respectful** towards others while contributing to the project.
 -   Add details about your **component** in the JSON file as mentioned.
     [componentData.json](https://github.com/siddhi-244/Embellish/blob/main/embellish-website/js/componentData.json)